Fradven/film/README.md

                     })
                 })

-As you may have noticed we **added the object's id to the class of the div**.
+As you may have noticed we ***added the object's id to the class of the div*** using once again ***template literal***.

-The reason is that, in the first loop, we will create several time the same div and if we want to inject the element from the second loop into it we will inject it in all the div that has the same class name.
+The reason is that, in the first loop, we will create several time the same div that will have the same class name each time.
+If we want to inject the element from the second loop into it we will inject it in all the div that has the same class name, all the movies will therefore have all the characters from the other movies inside that div.

-To prevent that, we added the the id of the object to the class name so that it can become unique and the second loop will only append it's information inside that one we want.
+To prevent that, we added the the id of the object to the class name so that it can become unique and the second loop will only append it's information inside that one.

 ## 5. View and Close button

 We now want to be able to show or hide the list of characters for each movies.
-For that we must create a button that will be execute on click and show or hide the content as well changing the button itself.
+For that we must create a button that will be execute on click and show or hide the content as well as changing the button itself.

-For that we will use several jquery method and a if()...else statement:
+For that we will use several jquery method and an if()...else statement:

 ### Add button

 First of, we need to add the button.
 We will put it at the end of the first **.append()** of our loop since it's a button that needs to appear for each of our movies.

-Inside the button we will create a class that must include the a unique element of the object of the film for the same reason as we mentioned for appending the characters (it is recommended to use the id as it should always be unique) and we will create a value here we will call it view.
+Inside the button we will create a class that must include a unique element of the object of the film for the same reason as we mentioned for appending the characters (it is recommended to use the id as it should always be unique) and we will add a value to the button that we will call ***view***.

-Between de tags we will write View Characters.
+Between de tags we will write ***View Characters***.

-It should like something like this:
+It should look something like this:

     $("#film").append(`
                     <div class="film-container">